Islam and the Quran

 “Those who listen to all that is said, and follow the best of it – it is they who God has approved to be on His guidance.
 It is they who are the people of integrity!” (az-Zumar 39:18).

 The translation of “ul’ul albab” as “people of integrity” aligns with the definition of “integrity” in English.
 Integrity requires the mind to distinguish what is right and the heart (soul) to decide accordingly.
-Thus, the abilities to listen, foresee, and make decisions using the heart (al-A’raf 7:179, al-Hajj 22:46) differentiate humankind from other creatures.
+So, the abilities of listening, foreseeing, and making decisions using the heart are given to humans when God breaths into them from His spirit according to the ayat as-Sajda 32:9.
+These are the abilities differentiating humankind from other creatures, burdening them with responsibility towards God.

 WHAT IS RELIGION?